 Industry Trends:

 In my opinion, selecting either ICP-APO or CSPO certification requires deep personal reflection.
-From what I have seen while helping professionals make this decision, I have created a guide to assist you with self-evaluation to identify which certification is better for you.
+From what I have seen while helping professionals make this decision, I have created a guide to assist you with self-evaluation to identify ICP-APO vs CSPO which is better for you.

 Reflect on the following primary issues: